tjrfester/Modeling-Nature-Chemistry/README.md

 My first real structure is a fullerene.
-For a description of this structure, have a look at the upcoming youtube video.
+For a description of this structure, have a look at this youtube video: https://www.youtube.com/watch?v=wqR_b8usU4Q
 ![FullerenNeuBlob](https://github.com/tjrfester/Modeling-Nature-Chemistry/assets/153545618/308f053d-ecd4-4561-a12b-598367c74690)